tc-imba/VG100-elm-website/markdown/env/elm/index.md

 ### JetBrains WebStorm

-You can download the WebStorm IDE [here](https://www.jetbrains.com/webstorm/), or you can download the [Toolbox App](https://www.jetbrains.com/toolbox-app/) and install WebStorm in it.
-The Toolbox App can manage the updates of all Jetbrains IDEs, which is preferred by us.

-In order to use WebStorm for free, you need to register a JetBrains Account and apply for a [student license](https://www.jetbrains.com/shop/eform/students).
-If you have already used CLion in VG101, you can use the same account and do not need to apply again.

 Then you can install the [Elm plugin](https://plugins.jetbrains.com/plugin/10268-elm) in WebStorm.
 There will be a `Elm` block in Settings (or Preferences on macOS), you need to configure the path of `elm`, `elm-format` and `elm-test` installed by `npm`.
 If the auto detection failed on Windows, please ensure that `C:\Users\liu\AppData\Roaming\npm` is already in your environment variable `Path`, or you can select the files manually as shown in the example below.